Spectral Metric and Einstein Functionals: Final remarks

 \section{Final remarks}

-The concept that various geometric objects like tensors (metric, torsion and curvature tensors) can be expressed using spectral methods provides an invaluable possibility to study them globally both for the manifolds as well as for different extensions of geometries like noncommutative geometry.
+The concept that geometric objects like tensors (metric, torsion and curvature tensors) can be expressed using spectral methods provides an invaluable possibility to study them globally both for the manifolds as well as for various extensions of geometries like noncommutative geometry.

 First of all, the metric functionals we constructed should be compared with various other concepts for the metric tensor proposed in the noncommutative realm on the algebraic level.
 Furthermore, possible relations with the notion of a distance (between states) and quantum metric spaces should be examined.
 The possibility of studying spectral functionals linked to connections leads to the possibility of defining an abstract notion of torsion and torsion-free connection.
 This would provide a natural contact with the various concepts of linear connections and possibly then with such notions as the Levi-Civita connection in the noncommutative case, for example \cite{fgr99,Ro13,BM20,BGJ21a,BGJ21b}.